Recommended Global Nursing Conferences

 Nurses have served the Armies of the world proudly during war and peace.
 Wherever duty called the fighting man, it also called the Army nurse.
 Following every major training exercise, every deployment for combat experience.
 While nearly everyone acknowledges the general value, few fully appreciate the concept and process involved.
 Military nursing innovation as a term has been so overused and misused that it has resulted in a variety of meanings.
 While for some the term means simply observations, and others apply it broadly to any innovative and potentially performance-improving idea.
 Starting with World War II and proceeding through the most recent conflicts, examination of available data proved that nursing activities during all conflicts could be placed into four categories: training or preparation, living and working conditions, innovations or improvisation, and redeployment or "going home".

 Descriptive epidemiology is concerned with both the frequency and distribution of a health outcome (or health-related exposure).
 In other words, how common is it, and who does it affect?
 The first question can be answered using measures such as incidence and prevalence.
 The second can be framed in terms of TIME, PLACE and PERSON.
 For example, we may describe the distribution of health outcomes by age, population, geography or over time.
 In his treatise ‘On Airs, Waters, and Places’, Hippocrates (460BC–377BC) recognized the importance of the environment in the causation of disease.
 Epidemiology as a discipline developed in the area of infectious disease control, through the statistical analysis of routine data to quantify the risk associated with unsanitary environments.
-The epidemiology of communicable disease, and its application to Public Health, is sometimes also known as ‘Health Protection’ (something of a misnomer given that all epidemiology is about protecting health through identifying and limiting exposure to risk factors).
+The epidemiology of communicable disease and its application to Public Health is sometimes also known as ‘Health Protection’ (something of a misnomer given that all epidemiology is about protecting health through identifying and limiting exposure to risk factors).

 TRACK 14: Community Mental Health and Psychiatry

 There is an increasing awareness of the need for prevention of substance abuse related problems.
-The psychiatric nurse is especially equipped to strengthen the bonds among citizens and parents, health agencies and schools, law enforcement and hospitals to assist the community in the design and implementation of its own prevention program.
+The psychiatric nurse is specially equipped to strengthen the bonds among citizens and parents, health agencies and schools, law enforcement and hospitals to assist the community in the design and implementation of its own prevention program.
 The nurse is able to facilitate the community's own vested interests in a manner congruent with its needs.
-The nature and scope of nursing practice have traditionally included responses to health-conducive behavior.
+The nature and scope of nursing practice have traditionally included responses to health-conducive behaviour.
 Community nurses emphasize self-determination and choice in health issues; therefore, substance abuse prevention efforts are likely to be incorporated by the community.
 The nurse provides the knowledge of addiction and assists the community in its health maintenance by using addiction theory, interpersonal counselling, research competencies and skills.

 TRACK 17: E-Medicine and Telehealth Nursing